 Applicants will be notified of their application's final funding decision only following the conclusion of the review process.
+Notification of the funding decision will be sent directly to the applicant via email.
+If the applicant does not receive a confirmation email within the indicated time frame, please contact grantquestions@diabetes.org.
 Within three (3) months of final funding decision notification, only applicants that were invited by ADA Research staff to submit a full proposal will receive their blinded reviewer critiques.
 This applies to both funded and unfunded applications.